quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ---

 ::: danger Quasar v2 beta
-Until the final stable version is released, some aspects of the framework may change.
+* Until the final stable version is released, some aspects of the framework may change.
 We're not planning for additional changes, but unforeseen reported issues may require us to do breaking changes (unlikely, but keep this in mind).
 So please make sure that you read each v2 beta version's release notes carefully before upgrading.
+* Considering the above, we still recommend starting a new project with Quasar v2.
 :::

-We did our best so that this transition from Quasar v1 to v2 to be as painless as possible.
-The API of Quasar components, directives and plugins

-## Upgrading from older v2 to latest v2
+## Older v2 to latest v2

 ### With UMD
 Simply replace the version string in all the CSS and JS tags that refer to Quasar to the newer version.